 When alkaline baking soda is applied to our acidic underarms, a chemical reaction takes place.
 This may sound alarming, but it’s a normal reaction and is highly effective at controlling odor and bacteria in a natural way.

 Our Original Deodorants have been professionally formulated with a healthy skin pH in mind and we don’t rely on baking soda alone to get the job done, however there are a number of people who cannot tolerate even small amount of it, because their sweat is more acidic.

 This is where magnesium comes in...

 The base of magnesium and zinc ricinoleate (long with activated charcoal in Fresh+Active formula) work together to effectively, yet gently, neutralize body odor.

-Magnesium based deodorants are also a bit gentler to apply, especially in cooler climates and are better for people with more acidic sweat.
+Magnesium and zinc ricinoleate based deodorants are also a bit gentler to apply, especially in cooler climates and are better for people with more acidic sweat.
 It all comes down to finding what works with your body.

 These statements are not intended to diagnose, treat, cure or prevent any disease.
 For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.